Theodore McCarrick: Additional allegations, removal from ministry, and resignation as cardinal

-On July 27, 2018, Pope Francis ordered McCarrick to observe "a life of prayer and penance in seclusion" and accepted his resignation from the College of Cardinals, the first resignation since Louis Billot, a French prelate, resigned in 1927 when he refused an order to withdraw his support of Action Française, a monarchist movement that Pope Pius XI had condemned.
-He was also the first cardinal to resign after allegations of sexual abuse.
-The Pope took this action before the accusations were investigated by church officials, the first time an order of penance and prayer has been issued before a church trial.
+On July 27, 2018, Pope Francis ordered McCarrick to observe "a life of prayer and penance in seclusion" and accepted his resignation from the College of Cardinals.
+McCarrick's resignation was the first resignation from the College of Cardinals since Louis Billot, a French prelate, resigned in 1927 when he refused an order to withdraw his support of Action Française, a monarchist movement that Pope Pius XI had condemned.
+McCarrick was also the first cardinal to resign after allegations of sexual abuse.
+The Pope took this action before the accusations had been investigated by church officials.
+This was the first time an order of penance and prayer has been issued before a church trial.
 McCarrick was not laicized (removed from the priesthood) at the time, pending the completion of a canonical trial.
-The Holy See announced on July 28, 2018, that Pope Francis had ordered Archbishop McCarrick (as he then became known) to obey an "obligation to remain in a house yet to be indicated to him" and also observe "a life of prayer and penance until the accusations made against him are examined in a regular canonical trial."
-In December 2019, McCarrick was sued by a man named John Bellocchio, who said that McCarrick sexually abused him when he was a 14-year-old boy in the 1990s.
+The Holy See announced on July 28, 2018 that Pope Francis had ordered Archbishop McCarrick (as he then became known) to obey an "obligation to remain in a house yet to be indicated to him" and also observe "a life of prayer and penance until the accusations made against him are examined in a regular canonical trial."